All documents on this site are in PDF format. You must have Adobe Acrobat reader to view them.

 (Abstract translated from German, Czech, and Spanish Research)

-At the proper concentration, Formic acid treatment helps to control Nosema and Chalk Brood.
-It makes bees more hygienic as they clean cells of infected larva and chalk mummies.
-We observed the removal and utilization of old honey on combs where we placed the pads over the honey.
+At 65% concentration, MiteGone® method of Formic acid treatment helps to control Nosema and Chalk Brood.
+It makes honey bees more hygienic as they clean cells of infected larva and chalk mummies.
+We observed: That treating varroa mites organically using Formic acid makes mites sick and non reproductive .
+The removal and utilization of old honey on combs where we placed the pads over the honey.
 All surrounding honey was removed and utilized; also combs were fixed and cleaned.
-Also, the small wax moth was removed from infested equipment added to the hives and did not reappear on hives treated with Formic acid.
+Also, the Small Wax moth was removed from infested equipment added to the hives and did not reappear on hives treated with Formic acid.

-The following list of subjects and articles is updated as new research relevant to MiteGone, the formic acid treatment, and method is found or release.
+The following list of subjects and articles is updated as new research relevant to MiteGone® formic acid treatment, and method is found or release.

-- MITEGONE AS SMALLHIVE BEETLE REPELLENT and EFECTIVE VARROA TREATMENT IN SUBTROPICAL CLIMATE
+- MiteGone® AS SMALL HIVE BEETLE REPELLENT and EFFECTIVE VARROA TREATMENT IN SUBTROPICAL CLIMATE

 - SCIENTIFIC ESSAYS ABOUT MITEGONE™ METHOD(VARROA DESTRUCTOR ORGANIC TREATMENT.)